BPM: Bullets Per Minute

 BPM: Bullets Per Minute is a roguelike rhythmic first-person shooter developed and published by Awe Interactive.
 The game incorporates elements from rhythm games and roguelikes.
 It was released for Microsoft Windows in September 2020, for PlayStation 4 and Xbox One in October 2021, and for Nintendo Switch in September 2022.

 Gameplay

-The game is a first-person shooter in which the player assumes control of a Valkyrie who must combat various monstrous creatures across different realms.
+BPM is a first-person shooter in which the player assumes control of a Valkyrie who must combat various monstrous creatures across different realms.
 The player can choose from ten characters, each of whom has their own unique abilities, strengths and weaknesses.
 Similar to rhythm games such as Crypt of the NecroDancer, the players must use abilities, reload, and shoot their weapons on beat to the game's heavy metal background music.
 As with many rhythm games, each successful beat match boosts a score multiplier, while their guns will misfire if the player loses the beat.
 The game features dungeons that are procedurally generated, and the player must defeat seven different bosses in order to finish the game.